ToriLarson/github-workshop/material.md

 git commit -m "Add GitHub username"
 ```

-So you added your username and commited the change.
+So you added your username and committed the change.
 Now it's time to share your change with the world (me).

 ```bash
 git checkout master